 Heat control

 The most important quality in a pan is how it conducts and distributes heat from the heat source to the food.
 A good pan balances responsiveness to temperature with even heating.
 Stainless clad cookware is great for this purpose.
 They contain layers of metal—typically aluminum sandwiched between stainless steel.
-The aluminum demonstrates high thermal conductivity, meaning it heats up and cools down quickly.
+The aluminum has high thermal conductivity, meaning it heats up and cools down quickly.
 The stainless steel retains and distributes heat well.
 Combined, these two materials work together to make pans that are reactive to temperature while minimizing scorching and thermal inconsistencies on the cooking surface.

-That being said, not all multi-clad pans are created equal.
+That being said, not all multiclad pans are created equal.
 The thickness of the layers and the ratio of steel to aluminum all impact how a pan performs.
 Scorching occurs when a pan heats up too fast in a concentrated area, causing food to burn.
 You might think that when this happens it’s just because you have the heat up too high.
 But a pan that absorbs and distributes heat effectively will be capable of cooking at higher temperatures without scorching its contents.

 Maneuverability

-Because of their size and shape sauté pans are most likely to go from the stove top to the oven, so they should be easy to move around (and all parts should be oven safe).
+Because of their size and shape, sauté pans are most likely to go from the stovetop to the oven, so they should be easy to move around (and all parts should be oven safe).
 We looked for pans with comfortable handles and helper handles.
 We also wanted a pan that was as lightweight as it could be before having a negative impact on the pan’s performance.

 Dimensions

-Others pans we tested and liked
+Other pans we tested and liked

 Sauté pans we don’t recommend

 Tramontina is a popular budget brand for stainless-steel cookware, however we weren’t particularly impressed by this pan.
-Of all the pans we tested we had to keep our eye on the most during cooking because it was quick to scorch.
+Of all the pans we tested, we had to keep our eye on this one the most during cooking because it was quick to scorch.
 The lack of a flared lip, while aesthetically pleasing, caused it to dribble when pouring excess fat from the pan.
 Its workable cooking surface was more cramped relative to the other pans in the running.